berkeley-scf/berkeley-scf.github.io/getting-started.md

 - [Get a Computing Account](./getting-started/computing-accounts.md)

   SCF accounts grant access to the
-  SCF computing cluster], compute servers, and departmental file server.
+  SCF computing cluster, compute servers, and departmental file server.
 Please click on the link above if you require an SCF account and fill out the requested information.